Fingerprint IDs

 stableId — Update-Resistant

-Uses only the most stable collectors: math, webgl (vendor/renderer/params only), fonts, intl, gpu, speech, cssFeatures.
+Uses only the most stable collectors: math, webgl (vendor/renderer/params only), fonts, intl, gpu, cssFeatures.

 These signals don't change during browser updates.
 They only change when: